scharlottej13/dask/docs/source/shared.rst

 communication; they have been removed from the plot.

 .. figure:: images/scaling-edges.png
    :alt: Duration in seconds on the y-axis versus number of edges per task on the x-axis.
 As the number of edges increases from 0 to 100, the time to schedule the entire graph using the threaded scheduler goes from 2 to 8 seconds whereas using the async scheduler goes from 0 to 3 seconds.
+The cost per edge decreases up until about 10 edges, after which the cost plateaus for both the threaded and async schedulers, with the async scheduler being consistenly faster.

-:caption: Scheduling overhead cost of the entire graph (left) vs. cost per edge (right) as the number of tasks increase.
+   Scheduling overhead of the entire graph (left) vs. per edge (right)

 `Download scheduling script`_